-You can take classes at DU for personal interest or professional development, even if you're not an enrolled DU student.
+You can take undergraduate classes at DU for personal interest or professional development, even if you're not an enrolled DU student.
 You can also use non-degree status to acquire credits before transferring to a home institution.
 Courses are offered in the fall, winter and spring academic quarters.
 We also offer programs for visiting students in the summer.

 Courses taken as a non-degree student don't automatically count toward a degree.
 Upon acceptance to DU's undergraduate degree program, we'll review your coursework to determine if it can be applied toward a degree.